-So, the specialization at the CCNA level is going away – you will now choose your specialization at the CCNP level.
+So, the specialization at the CCNA level is going away – you now choose your specialization at the CCNP level.

-Current CCNA certificates
+Older CCNA certificates

 About the new exam

-200-301 is a single exam, consisting of 120 questions.
+200-301 is a single exam, consisting of about 120 questions.
 It covers a wide range of topics, such as routing and switching, security, wireless networking, and even some programming concepts.
 As with other Cisco certifications, you can take it at any of the Pearson VUE certification centers.

 About the new curriculum